dthemg/BinaryMessageEncodingScheme/README.md

 # Simple message encoder

+## Design
 This message encoding scheme uses three non-ASCII characters to delimit the encoded byte message into recognizable sections.

 * One key-value-delimiter character, below denoted `KVD`, to delimit a header key from its value
 * One end-of-header character, below denoted `EOH`, to delimit the ending of a header